-Taxpayer Rights under Afghanistan Laws
+Taxpayer Rights Under Afghanistan Laws

 While it is clear that adopting laws and their enforcement create an array of obligations for citizens, in return for their compliance, the citizens also receive numerous benefits and rights.
-Tax laws and regulations are not an exception to this principles, and these laws and regulations afford the taxpayers a series of rights and benefits summarized as the following:
+Tax laws and regulations are not an exception to these principles, and these laws and regulations afford the taxpayers a series of rights and benefits summarized as the following:

-The principle of fairness to the taxpayer: fairness to the taxpayers means that on the one side a fair amount of tax must be elected to be paid by the taxpayer and on the side, the tax authorities must faithfully and fairly implement tax regulations.
+Principle of fairness to the taxpayer: fairness to the taxpayers means that on the one side a fair amount of tax must be elected to be paid by the taxpayer and on the side, the tax authorities must faithfully and fairly implement tax regulations.
 This principle is reiterated in the Afghan Constitution as follows: (. . . the amount of tax and duties shall be determined by the law considering social justice).
 The compliance with the social justice principles in Article 42 of the Afghan Constitution dictates that the tax agencies must treat the taxpayers fairly.
-Furthermore, article 5 of the tax affairs agency of Afghanistan impose a duty on tax officials to treat the taxpayers professionally and fairly.
+Furthermore, article 5 of the tax affairs agency of Afghanistan imposes a duty on tax officials to treat the taxpayers professionally and fairly.

 Since unauthorized sharing of tax information of a taxpayer may lead to harmful results in the market, it is necessary for the taxpayer to have a right of confidentiality of their tax information so that they are protected from the risk of unfair competition in the market.

-Article 106 of the Income Tax Law of Afghanistan reiterates the right of confidentiality as (if tax officials or their accomplices, for the purpose of a direct or indirect personal gain, reveals confidential information under this law, they will be introduced to the office of attorney general).
+Article 106 of the Income Tax Law of Afghanistan reiterates the right of confidentiality as (if tax officials or their accomplices, for the purpose of a direct or indirect personal gain, reveal confidential information under this law, they will be introduced to the office of attorney general).

 Article five of the Tax Affairs Law also makes the confidentiality of the taxpayer information an obligation of the tax officials.